AdobeDocs/experience-manager-cloud-manager.en/help/using/configure-your-release-branches.md

 >[!NOTE]
 >
->The specific URL, along with your credentials, will be provided to your by your Customer Success Engineering during Cloud Manager onboarding.
+>The specific URL, along with your credentials, will be provided to your by your Customer Success Engineering during [!UICONTROL Cloud Manager] onboarding.

 ## Additional Branches {#additional-branches}